espressomd/espresso/doc/sphinx/installation.rst

 will negatively effect |es| ’s performance.

-Features can be activated in the configuration header ``myconfig.hpp`` (see section :ref:`myconifg.hpp\: Activating and deactivating features`).
+Features can be activated in the configuration header ``myconfig.hpp`` (see section :ref:`myconfig.hpp\: Activating and deactivating features`).
 To activate ``FEATURE``, add the following line to the header file:

 ::